Andrew-S-Rosen/cbe504/main.typ

 The Haber--Bosch process itself constitutes the following net reaction:
 $ ce("N2 + 3 H2 <=> 2 NH3"). $

-Colloquially referred to as "converting air into bread", this process produces the ammonia that is central to nitrogen fertilizers, a process so important to society that it is believed to have been a critical factor in the global population boom during the 20#super[th] century.
+Colloquially referred to as"converting air into bread", this process produces the ammonia that is central to nitrogen fertilizers, a process so important to society that it is believed to have been a critical factor in the global population boom during the 20#super[th] century.
 #footnote[
-  For additional historical context about the Haber--Bosch process and the complicated history of Fritz Haber himself, watch "The Man Who Killed Millions and Saved Billions" by Veritasium: https://www.youtube.com/watch?v=QQkmJI63ykI.
+  For additional historical context about the Haber--Bosch process and the complicated history of Fritz Haber himself, watch"The Man Who Killed Millions and Saved Billions" by Veritasium: https://www.youtube.com/watch?v=QQkmJI63ykI.
 ]
 In fact, it is estimated that up to half of the nitrogen atoms in the human body may have gone through the Haber--Bosch process.
 We will revisit the ammonia reactor and the Haber--Bosch process several times throughout this course, as it is an excellent example that ties together many of the fundamental concepts of chemical reaction engineering.